lee30sonia/OctagonAI/README.md

 Tests adding constraints to the DBM and testing if they are satisfied.

 ### Test of Closure Algorithms
-Starts with a DBM with a few constraints, and apply different closure algorithms to them : Shortest path, Strong, tight and Optimised Tight.
+Starts with a DBM with a few constraints, and apply different closure algorithms to them : Shortest Path, Strong, Tight and Optimised Tight.
 This is tested with 3 different DBMs of different sizes.

 ### Test of Abstract Transfers
 Tests the state of the DBM after assigning variables with linear combinations of other variables.